 Unfortunately countrywide, “Navy” mostly considered being a myth, then a reality.
 It was never adequately being taken into contemplation at highest ranks of decision-making forums in parliament, academia, economic and mass media.
 It’s a bitter fact that without a robust, dynamic and contemporary four-dimensional naval force; dreams of being an economic giant will never become true.

-It’s beyond doubt that constantly PN emerges from a fledgling force to a fighting machine but aging sea variants at hand could hamper the realities of future, which needs urgent and pragmatic decisions making.
+It’s beyond doubt that constantly PN emerges from a fledgeling force to a fighting machine but ageing sea variants at hand could hamper the realities of future, which needs urgent and pragmatic decisions making.
 It is, therefore, PN modernization, at the technical and tactical level, is inevitable with intent to aggressively defend the country.

 The foundation and formulation of 2017 carved “Maritime Doctrine of Pakistan” by naval strategists seem to have a first major serious approach to present relative intelligibility to growing maritime developments, analyzing the conventional, sub-conventional and even non-conventional threats, saving country’s interests and underpinning the prevailing environment.
 Under the doctrine, it’s widely believed that this would develop a clear direction for policy and decision makers to development sea strength, embed coherence and uniformity between thoughts and actions and helps in cooperation with sister services like an army, air force, naval forces of friendly and allied countries.